gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 ### Development environment

-Gatsby generates websites and compiles applications, but also has a tool for local development.
-With some setup your computer can run generation and the local development environment.
-Follow the [Gatsby development environment tutorial](/tutorial/part-zero/) to get setup and then return here to continue.
+Gatsby generates websites and web applications for production through a compilation and build process, and it also has tools optimized for local development.
+To set up the Gatsby [CLI](/docs/glossary#cli) and development environment (if you haven't already) check out [Part Zero of the Gatsby tutorial](/tutorial/part-zero/).

 ### Gatsby Project